 Decades later, Chernobyl now features safety zones with 19 square miles around the disaster still blocked off.
 The site of the explosion can't be safely occupied by humans for another 24,000 years.

 The Ukrainian firm Rodina Energy Group and German company Enerparc Ag collaborated on the $1.2 million Solar Chernobyl project.
 Both companies are capitalizing off Ukraine's development of the land, which is now selling at extremely cheap prices.
 While the area isn’t safe for farming, it creates an ideal situation for renewable energy as power lines are still connected in the evacuated zone.
 The Ukrainian government is also paying well for the energy generated on the Chernobyl site — as much as 50 percent above European averages, experts claim.

 "Bit by bit we want to optimize the Chernobyl zone," Evgeny Variagin, CEO of Rodina Energy, told Bloomberg.
-"It shouldn’t be a black hole in the middle of Ukraine.
-Our project is [over 300 feet] from the reactor.”
-Rodina has installed 150 megawatts worth of solar panels in their portfolio.
+"It shouldn’t be a black hole in the middle of Ukraine."

-Both Rodina and Enerparc could develop up to 100 megawatts at Chernobyl.
-However, that’s only a small fraction of the nuclear reactor’s capacity.
+Although 100 megawatts of solar power is an exciting possibility, that’s only a small fraction of the nuclear reactor’s capacity.
 There were four total active reactors with a gigawatt capacity each, and two more were under development at the time of the explosion.
 Those were halted three years after the accident.

-The Ukrainian firm isn’t the only energy company that is developing in the area.
-According to Bloomberg, companies from France and China are interested in building solar farms on the redeveloped land.
-In particular, Engie SA in France is "conducting a pre-feasibility test with a gigawatt-sized project in mind.”
-It’s been a study since last July to see if the project could work.
+Rodina Energy and Enerpac AG aren't the only power companies developing in the area.
+According to Bloomberg, firms from France and China are interested in building solar farms on the redeveloped land.
+In particular, Engie SA in France is "conducting a pre-feasibility test with a gigawatt-sized project in mind."
+Ukraine's minister of ecology has studied the area since July of 2016 to see if these projects could work.